AaronM805/BigJavaEO/src/ch9_inheritance/self_check/SELF_CHECK.md

 # Chapter 9 Self Check Questions

 1. Consider classes Manager and Employee.
 Which should be the superclass and which should be the subclass?

+  Manager should be the subclass and Employee should be the superclass.
+A manager is a type of employee.

 2. What are the inheritance relationships between classes BankAccount, Checking­ Account, and SavingsAccount?

+  CheckingAccount and SavingsAccount are subclasses of superclass BankAccount.
+These are two types of bank accounts.

 3. What are all the superclasses of the JFrame class?
 Consult the Java API documen- tation or Appendix D.
 4. Consider the method doSomething(Car c).
 List all vehicle classes from Figure 1 whose objects cannot be passed to this method.
 5. Should a class Quiz inherit from the class Question?
 Why or why not?